-As you can see, chroma optimizer prevents some undesirable printing effects.
+As you can see, the chroma optimizer prevents some undesirable printing effects.

-Now that we got that sort out, let’s go back to the Canon imagePROGRAF PRO-1000 review.
+Now that we have sorted that, let’s go back to the Canon imagePROGRAF PRO-1000 review.

-Every head comes with 1,536 nozzles.
-They can produce a droplet size of 4 picoliters, so you can print all the finest artwork details.
+Every head comes with 1,536 nozzles, and they can produce a droplet size of 4 picoliters so that you can print all the most delicate artwork details.

 Another feature worth mentioning is thermal print technology that prevents nozzle clogging.
 If one of them clogs up by any chance, the intelligent system will recognize the problem and drop the ink from a different one.

-Sometimes when you’re printing whole page images, you might encounter smudging or paper curling.
+Sometimes, when printing whole page images, you might encounter smudging or paper curling.
 Canon solved this issue with the vacuum system that keeps the paper flat when printing.

-The device also comes with a built-in LCD display.
+The device also comes with a built-in LCD.
 With it, you can quickly change different paper coating, set different paper sizes, and see how much ink you have left.

 If you want to create high-quality A4 borderless print, you will have to wait for about a minute, and if you’re going to print A2-sized ones, you can expect to be done in around 10 minutes.

-It’s hard to find any drawbacks of this printer, but there is one – the inability to print on paper rolls.
+It’s hard to find any drawbacks of this printer, and the only one I would highlight is the inability to print on paper rolls.
 You might need to use this option rarely, if ever, but if that’s a necessity for you, the next choice on the list offers precisely that.